AKirkland616/EDMMS-Temperature-Controller/project_report/README.md

     - Scientific WorkPlace
     - WinEdt

-Alternatively, you could integrate a plugin or library into a general-purpose text editor and compile separate with a TeX distribution (e.g., use **vimtex** with vim in linux and compile with **latexmk**).
+Alternatively, you could integrate a plugin or library into a general-purpose text editor and compile separate with a TeX distribution (e.g., use **vimtex** with vim in Linux and compile with **latexmk**).

 ### 2.1 LaTeX Packages Used